 Research associates nosebleeds with rhinotillexomania, compulsive nose picking, more often than anything else.

 Not surprisingly, magazine articles on nosebleeds follow suit and blame nose picking.
-(They leave out the multi syllabic rhinotillexomania.)
+(Leaving out the multi syllabic rhinotillexomania.)

 Without any nose picking I periodically have a lot of nose bleeds.
 So, I kept looking for the cause.